-In the classroom, I focus on diverse topics in ancient, especially Roman (social) history, including the complexities of ancient slaving, thereby seeking to challenge our students to reflect on the modern world through the lens of antiquity and the full range of the surviving evidence.
-Teaching apart, I have repeatedly offered myself from early on in my career for diverse academic management roles (such as, at Edinburgh, the headship of Classics, 2011-2015, and as REF2014 co-ordinator for Classics), as well as honorary offices (including the office of Honorary Secretary of the British Epigraphy Society, 2010-2022, and as Statistics Officer for the Council of University Classical Departments, 2009-2015).
-I currently serve on the AHRC Peer Review College.
+In the classroom, I focus on diverse topics in ancient, especially Roman (social) history, including the complexities of ancient slaving.
+But whatever the topic, I seek to challenge our students to reflect on the modern world through the lens of antiquity and the full range of the surviving evidence.
+Teaching apart, from early on in my career I have held diverse academic management roles (such as, at Edinburgh, the headship of Classics, 2011-2015, and as REF2014 co-ordinator for Classics), as well as honorary offices (including the office of Honorary Secretary of the British Epigraphy Society, 2010-2022, and as Statistics Officer for the Council of University Classical Departments, 2009-2015).

 Member, AHRC Peer Review College, 2020-2023

 Series Editor, Edinburgh Studies in Ancient Slavery (ESAS)